Broccoli

 While broccoli can be pretty easy to grow there are a still a few things to watch out for:

-• Cabbage white butterfly and cabbage moth are big fans of broccoli so it’s almost guaranteed you’ll get hungry caterpillars chomping on your plants.
-Keep a close eye out for these little blighters and pick them off by hand or read our caterpillar guide for more tips.
+- Cabbage white butterfly and cabbage moth are big fans of broccoli so it’s almost guaranteed you’ll get hungry caterpillars chomping on your plants.
+Keep a close eye out for these little blighters and pick them off by hand or spray with OCP eco-caterpillar killer.